 - The Author can reach more readers.

-- Be eligible for 70% royalty earning on customers from Brazil, Japan, India, and Mexico.
+- Be eligible for 70% royalty earnings on customers from Brazil, Japan, India, and Mexico.

 - Authors can add their books to Kindle unlimited.
 It allows authors to earn from the KDP Select global fund.